LC675 Cut Off Trees for Golf Event

 You are asked to cut off trees in a forest for a golf event.
 The forest is represented as a non-negative 2D map, in this map:

-can be walked through, and this positive number represents the tree’s height.In one step you can walk in any of the four directions
+0represents theobstaclecan’t be reached.1represents thegroundcan be walked through.The place with number bigger than 1represents atreecan be walked through, and this positive number represents the tree’s height.In one step you can walk in any of the four directions

-also when standing in a point which is a tree you can decide whether or not to cut off the tree.You are asked to cut off all the trees in this forest in the order of tree’s height - always cut off the tree with lowest height first.
+top,bottom,leftandrightalso when standing in a point which is a tree you can decide whether or not to cut off the tree.You are asked to cut off all the trees in this forest in the order of tree’s height - always cut off the tree with lowest height first.
 And after cutting, the original place has the tree will become a grass (value 1).

 You will start from the point (0, 0) and you should output the minimum steps you need to walk to cut off all the trees.
 If you can’t cut off all the trees, output -1 in that situation.